survivejs/react-book/manuscript/getting_started/05_understanding_react_components.md

 * `componentWillUnmount()` is triggered just before a component is unmounted from the DOM.
 This is the ideal place to perform cleanup (e.g., remove running timers, custom DOM elements, and so on).

-Often `componentDidMount` and `componentWillUnmount` come in a pair.
+Often `componentDidMount` and `componentWillUnmount` come as a pair.
 If you set up something DOM related or a listener at `componentDidMount`, you also have to remember to clean it up at `componentWillUnmount`.

 ## Refs

 React's [refs](https://facebook.github.io/react/docs/more-about-refs.html) allow you to access the underlying DOM structure easily.
 Using them will bind your code to the web, but sometimes there's no way around this if you are measuring components for instance.

 Refs need a backing instance.
 This means they will work only with `React.createClass` or class based component definitions.
 The basic idea goes as follows:

 ```javascript
 <input type="text" ref="input" />